omnomlette/docs/docs/main/post-install.md

 Pi-hole will not be used by the host automatically after installation.
 To have the host resolve though Pi-hole and your configured blocking lists, you can make the host use Pi-hole as upstream DNS server:

 !!! warning
-    If your Pi-hole host is using Pi-hole as upstream DNS server and Pi-hole fails, your host looses DNS resolution.
+    If your Pi-hole host is using Pi-hole as upstream DNS server and Pi-hole fails, your host loses DNS resolution.
 This can prevent successful repair attempts, e.g. by `pihole -r` as it needs a working internet connection.

   If your OS uses `dhcpcd` for network configuration, you can add to your `/etc/dhcpcd.conf`